Jim Laker: Early life and school years

-Jim Laker was born on 9 February 1922 in Shipley, near Bradford, which was then in the West Riding of Yorkshire.
+Jim Laker was born on 9 February 1922 in Shipley, near Bradford, then in the West Riding of Yorkshire.
 He was raised by his mother Ellen Kane, a schoolteacher, and had four sisters.
 His father, a stonemason called Charles Laker, had deserted the family when Jim was two years old.
 Laker began playing cricket at a very early age.
 His mother was a lifelong enthusiast of the game, and, throughout his childhood, he played cricket continuously with her full encouragement.
 She used to make his sisters bowl to him because she was convinced he had the makings of a batsman.

 In the years around 1930, Ellen was employed at Frizinghall Council School in Bradford, which Laker attended until 1932.
 He won a grammar school scholarship which entitled him to a free place at the Salts High School in nearby Saltaire.
 About that time, Ellen took up with a new partner called Bert Jordan and the family moved to Baildon, which is near Saltaire.
 This was a sound relationship, and Laker was able to enjoy a settled home life through his senior school years from September 1932 for seven years.
 He said later that he was very happy at Salts and he became a regular member of the school cricket team, playing primarily as a batsman but also as a fast bowler.

 In March 1938, aged 16, Laker was invited to attend special coaching by Yorkshire County Cricket Club in their winter shed at Headingley.
 He recalled his mother taking him to buy new cricket gear at Herbert Sutcliffe's shop in Leeds.
 He said the sacrifice she made was "frightening to contemplate" but she was determined to see him succeed as a cricketer.
 Yorkshire's coaching sessions were run by the former county batsman Benny Wilson, who was the first to show Laker how to spin the ball and encourage him to develop the skill.
 Although Wilson ran the teenage coaching classes, Laker was also coached by former Yorkshire players George Hirst, Maurice Leyland, Emmott Robinson and Alfred Wormald.

 Yorkshire recommended him to join Saltaire Cricket Club, who played in the Bradford League, and he made his debut for them at their Roberts Park ground against Baildon, his local club.
 He played for Saltaire for three seasons, from 1938 to 1940, on one occasion scoring a century.
 In the 1938 season, his last at school, he played for Salts HS on Saturday morning and for Saltaire CC in the afternoon.
 Laker still thought of himself as a batsman and his contemporary Ronnie Burnet, who became Yorkshire's captain in the late 1950s, recalled that Laker bowled a mixed bag of "fast off-cutters-cum-spinners" before the Second World War.
 Charlie Lee, one of Laker's Saltaire team-mates, had a similar recollection saying that "Jim bowled all sorts of stuff and generally enjoyed himself without ever appearing to have the makings of a great bowler".